sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

   - Identify any applicable "Non-Functional Requirements", such as testing, monitoring, and documentation.
   - Identify stakeholders to consult and/or dependencies on other work.
 - Create a delivery plan with issues to be tracked in the roadmap issue.
-  - Issues should be labeled with days estimates ([as supported by the tracking-issue-bot](../../process/tracking_issues.md#labels)), other metadata where helpful, and a rough order of operation and outline of what can be parallelized.
+  - Issues should be labeled with days estimates ([as supported by the tracking-issue-bot](../../process/tracking_issues.md#labels)), other metadata where helpful, a rough order of operations, and outline of what can be parallelized.
 - Maintain an understanding of the progress of the work.
   - Have a clear picture of what's being executed, what's coming up, and overall timelines.
   - Ensure required tasks are delegated.